Skip to content

 Preface

-The Opentelemetry protocol, defined by CNCF (Cloud Native Computing Foundation), is the latest observability specification.
-This specification defines the three pillars of observability: Metrics, Trace, and Log (metrics, traces, and logs).
-The correlation analysis among these three has become a key competitive area for various vendors.
+The OpenTelemetry protocol, defined by the CNCF (Cloud Native Computing Foundation), represents the latest generation of observability standards.
+This protocol defines the three pillars of observability: Metrics, Trace, and Log.
+The correlation analysis between these three has become a key focus for major vendors.

 image.png